 At the only other shop in sight, the boulangerie, we got a quiche and a pasty.
 Both shops were on the point of closing, so in that respect we were lucky.

 All we needed now was for the camping ground to be open.
-A thin, patched street climbed the hillside between the houses, until it joined the D503 which was coming up from the valley in a couple of extravagant loops.
+A thin, patched street climbed the hillside between the houses, until it joined the D503 which was coming up from the valley in a couple of sweeping loops.

 The entrance to the camping ground was on one of these loops, and as we went in we were relieved to see everything looking fresh and cheerful and orderly.

 There was a lake surrounded by mown lawns and overlooked by a terrace on which tables and chairs were arranged in a promising way.
 We started to hope that a picnic would not be required after all.

 The manager emerged from a mobile home and invited us to choose a spot between two rows of cabins, on a grassy shelf above the shower block.
 He invited us to eat at their little restaurant tonight, and even to have breakfast there in the morning.